FelixdelasPozas/TrayWeather/readme.md

 > **_NOTE:_**  Please note that after you register in OpenWeatherMap and are given an API key, that key **may not be valid right away**.
 If you enter the API key in TrayWeather and get an "host requires authentication" error, you must wait a little longer until it becomes valid.

 ## Options
-The temperature units (celsius or fahrenheit) and the frequency of update requests are configurable options.
+The temperature units (Celsius or Fahrenheit) and the frequency of update requests are configurable options.
 Other visual configuration options can be seen in the configuration dialog screenshot.

 # Compilation requirements
 ## To build the tool: